 TIPS to Keep in Mind as you Pack

-TRAVEL LIGHT, Travel FAR
+TRAVEL LIGHT, TRAVEL FAR

 Most travelers pack more than they will ever need.
 As a general guideline, the amount you bring on tour should fit into a carry-on suitcase + small backpack, and should weigh no more than 30 pounds (13 kg).
 If you plan to continue traveling after your cycling tour, and need additional clothing or accessories, most hotels and ryokans are happy to hold on to your luggage for a week or more while you are on the bike.
-We highly recommend sticking to the packing list below, making minor adjustments based on your own sensitivity to hot or cold weather.
+We highly recommend sticking to the packing list below, making minor adjustments based on your own sensitivity to warm or cool weather.
 Laundry will be available every 2-3 days (depending on your tour) so 3 sets of athletic clothes will be sufficient for all guided group trips.

 When cycling, the best way to make sure you’re ready for any weather is to bring layers that can be put on and taken off during the day as temperatures change.
 Clothing made from lightweight wool, cotton blend, nylon, TENCEL, etc, are great for comfort and moisture-wicking.
 A windbreaker or light shell is also useful for brisk mornings.
 We highly recommend padded cycling shorts, which make your days on the bike a lot more comfortable.